freeipa/ansible-freeipa/roles/ipaserver/README.md

     state: present
 ```

-Example playbook to unconfigure the IPA client(s) using principal and password from inventory file:
+Example playbook to unconfigure the IPA server using principal and password from inventory file:

 ```yaml
 ---